Lukamanvelidze/Robocup-project/README.md

 ###  Computer Vision
 - **Goal**: Identify the target using colored tape.
-- **Description**: Uses NAO's camera and computer vision (e.g., OpenCV) to detect the color-marked target and perform a pointing gesture.
+- **Description**: Uses NAO's camera and computer vision (e.g., OpenCV) to detect the color-marked target and perform a pointing gesture(working version).

 ---